Northern Wild Rice Zizania palustris

 - Water flow: rice favors areas where there is a natural flow of water, this can be ditches, sluggish streams, and rivers, and groundwater sources.
 Large lakes can have enough natural flow from wind action but have problems with wave damage.
 Small lakes and ponds may be bad locations for wild rice to establish long-term.

 - Water depth: Wild rice requires good light in the submergent stage to provide food (via photosynthesis) required to reach the floating leaf stage.
 Therefore the water must be relatively shallow.
 1- 2 feet is best, but rice commonly grows to a depth of 3 feet, and 4 to 5 is not out of range.
-However the deeper the less robust the plant and it may produce little to no seed, which for an annual is essentially death.
-In waters that are turbid or are stained with dissolved organic material depth needs to be further reduced.
+However the deeper the water, the less robust the plant and it may produce little to no seed, which for an annual is essentially death.
+In waters that are turbid or stained with dissolved organic material depth needs to be further reduced.

-- Substrate: Rice can grow on most any substrate where it can get its roots down, but does best on firm organic matter, or sand mixed with organics.
+- Substrate: Rice can grow on almost any substrate where it can get its roots down, but does best on firm organic matter, or sand mixed with organics.
 On pure, firm sand roots will have difficulty growing, and on light muck, the plants will be easily uprooted by water level changes, waves, wildlife feeding, and other disturbances.

 - Other aquatic plants: Pre-existing aquatic plants are a mixed blessing.
 They compete for space, nutrients, and light, but also hold the sediment in place and can act as a wave break to protect young wild rice plants.
 It is generally recommended that wild rice be planted in areas that are absent of or contain few other established aquatic plants, submergent or emergent.

 The other important things to consider are the size of the planting and the frequency of the planting.
 A small planting will be more vulnerable to wildlife damage.
 A few hundred square feet could easily be consumed by a single muskrat in a season, or a flock of geese in an afternoon.
 Even a few thousand square feet may be too small.
 Over the course of five years, wild rice may have one major, one good, two fair, and one bust crop due to natural annual variations.
 Therefore the chances that you plant in a bad year are better than 50/50.
-By planting for several years you increase the chances that you will get conditions for at least a good year of seed production.
+By planting for several years, you increase the chances that you will get conditions for at least a good year of seed production.
 In addition, because not all wild rice you see is the result of one year’s seed production, but of the previous five seasons, a single season of planting does not replicate a natural wild rice stand.
 A single planting can yield one good year but is much less likely to result in a long-term establishment.
 The current recommendation is planting several acres at time and annually over the course of 4-5 years to increase the likely hood of long-term establishment.
-Even on former rice lakes wild rice, this may still not work if water quality and water level conditions have changed considerably.
+Even on former rice lakes wild rice, may still not work if water quality and water level conditions have changed considerably.

 Native Americans and Wild Rice

 Wild rice was the staple of many Native American Tribes, similar to that of wheat, potatoes, or corn to some civilizations, by providing the single most important source of calories in their diet.
 There are two major differences between cultivated grains and starches and wild rice.
-Wild rice was never cultivated, and has not been bred to be larger or easier to harvest before the twentieth century.
+Wild rice was never cultivated and has not been bred to be larger or easier to harvest before the twentieth century.
 It evolved to withstand human harvest just like the feeding of birds.
-While it wasn’t directly cultivated it likely individuals purposely spread it to water bodies with no rice in ancient times, and is definitely planted today.
+While it wasn’t directly cultivated it is likely individuals purposely spread it to water bodies with no rice in ancient times, and is definitely planted today.

 Nutritional Content of Native (uncultivated) Northern Wild Rice (Zizania aquatica)